rticommunity/rtiperftest/srcDoc/examples.rst

 Use-Cases and Examples
 ======================

+.. _section-command_line_examples:

 Example Command Lines for Running the Performance Test
 ======================================================

-The followings are examples of how to run the performance test for different use cases.
+The following are examples of how to run the performance test for different use cases:

 -  The tests below print final results only; if you want to see intermediate values, remove the ``-noprint`` argument from the command line.

--  If you are running on two unequal machines, i.e., one machine is faster (has better processors) than another, you will see better performance by running the Publisher on the slower machine.
+-  If you are running on two unequal machines---i.e., one machine is faster (has better processors) than another---you will see better performance by running the Publisher on the slower machine.

--  To measure CPU usage while running these tests, use "-cpu" argument or TOP utility.
+-  To measure CPU usage while running these tests, use ``-cpu`` or the TOP utility.

 RTI Connext DDS Professional
 ----------------------------